-With a sigh von Bernstein started his pacing again.
+With a sigh, von Bernstein started his pacing again.

 The secret services sheltered and protected his family for weeks and until now, everything went down like planned.
 Why not now?
 What was the reason for the sudden disappearance of his daughter?
 As long as she wasn’t found, he wouldn’t leave, wouldn’t sally.
 Not without her!

 He didn’t care that he had a big fight about it with Macchiavelli, but he prevailed in the end.
 He was able to jawbone the OIC – Officer-In-Charge – to wait, until they found his daughter.
-Of course Macchiavelli wasn’t happy about it, since he had to change all plans, plus the danger of an ambush rose with every second.
+Of course, Macchiavelli wasn’t happy about it since he had to change all plans, plus the danger of an ambush rose with every second.
 But von Bernstein insisted vehemently on it.
 Without his daughter in safety, he wouldn’t give up any of his long collected information to a third-party.
-Thus is why Macchiavelli was bound to his demand and took every action possible, to trace Marie.
+This is why Macchiavelli was bound to his demand and took every action possible, to trace Marie.

 What a nightmare!

-He was still pacing relentlessly through his living room, hung up worried on his terrifying thoughts.
+He was still pacing relentlessly through his living room, hung up worried about his terrifying thoughts.
 It was somewhat surprising, that no one had asked him yet, to sit down and to stay calm.
 Not even his wife.
 How awful she must feel in this situation?
 He took a sly glimpse at her.
 How much he would love to hug her now, to comfort her, but he was way to tense.
 So he shook his head and kept on pacing.
 None of the attendees was talking much.

 The only one making some sounds now and then was Helen.
 At the moment she was giggling amused about or with her dolls.
 He stopped in his motion to gaze at her sweet, round child face, just for a moment, while his thoughts kept circling around Marie.
 This was too much, he laid his head back into the nape, staring at the ceiling and taking some deep breaths.
-Without better knowledge he would say this whole fiasco was staged, that Marie was kidnapped to stop him from spilling!
+Without better knowledge, he would say this whole fiasco was staged, that Marie was kidnapped to stop him from spilling!

 Was his information that explosive that people would kidnap his family for it, would kill them for it?
 Of course!
-He was aware of it, when he started with his investigation.
+He was aware of it when he started his investigation.
 He knew, that lots of agents were involved in this thing and he already had a potential person responsible in mind.
 But just one!
 And he wasn’t able to find out how much that guy knew.
 Was he even able to trust the agents around him?
 A troubling question he couldn’t answer.
 One more thing to frighten him!

 ‘Is everyone in the house?’ asked Karl the two men as they got out of the car.
 They simply nodded.
 Karl hated these guys.
 They creeped him out!
 He hoped to get rid of them as soon as the mission was accomplished.
 At least he was working with professionals, even if they never said a word.
 Supposedly they had cut their tongues out.
-He shook disgusted his head.
+Disgustedly he shook his head.

 ‘How many are located in the house?’
 The broad one of the two men held up eight fingers.